KasperskyLab/Kaspresso/docs/Tutorial/Wifi_sample_test.en.md

 <img src="../images/wifi_test/wifi_disabled_portrait.png" alt="Wifi disabled landscape"/>

 The text is saved successfully, all tests passed.
-Now we need to achieve such a result that all the same checks are performed automatically.
+Now we need to achieve the same result with all the checks performed automatically.

 ## Writing autotests

-Now during the test, you will need to automatically turn the Internet on and off, as well as change the orientation of the device to landscape.
+During the test, you will need to automatically turn the Internet on and off, as well as change the orientation of the device to landscape.
 This is beyond the responsibility of our application, which means that we will have to use adb commands for tests.
 This requires the ADB server to be running.
 We discussed this point in the [previous lesson](https://kasperskylab.github.io/Kaspresso/en/Tutorial/%D0%92%D1%8B%D0%BF%D0%BE%D0%BB%D0%BD%D0%B5%D0%BD%D0%B8%D0%B5%20adb-%D0%BA%D0%BE%D0%BC%D0%B0%D0%BD%D0%B4/).
-If you suddenly forgot how to do it, review it.
+If you forgot how to do it, you can review it again.

 Now in our test, you will need to click on the `Internet Availability` button on the main screen.
 This means that it is necessary to modify the Page Object of the main screen by adding one more button there: